roryl/lucee-book/lucee_language.md

 Lucee is a dynamically typed, Object Oriented scripting language for server side web application programming.
 Lucee is also an application framework with many services to help you build web applications, see [Developing Applications](https://rorylaitila.gitbooks.io/lucee/content/developing_applications.html) for framework features.

+The easiest way to test out snippets of the Lucee language is with the [Command Line REPL](https://rorylaitila.gitbooks.io/lucee/content/command_line_repl.html)

 Language features include:

 * Classes (Known as Components in Lucee)